runbelievable/runbelievable-backend/README.md

 Start hitting our user and run endpoints, hassle-free, by visiting https://run-be.herokuapp.com/

 # Endpoints provided by runbelievable-backend
-*Our API has the following RESTful resources namespaced under api/v1:
+Our API has the following RESTful resources namespaced under api/v1:
   - Users
   - Runs
   - User-runs
-  - Runs-users
+  - Run-users

+It also has specialized endpoints for:
   - Random trail provider based on user's location
+  - Messaging between two users

 ## Work on this project yourself!
 -To get started, please visit https://github.com/runbelievable/runbelievable-backend fork and clone this project to your local machine!